Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Probability and Statistics for Machine Learning and Data Science/week_1_notes/week_1_notes.md

 ## Bayes' Theorem: Understanding Test Results

-This video explains Bayes' Theorem using the scenario of testing for a rare disease.
+This part explains Bayes' Theorem using the scenario of testing for a rare disease.
 It demonstrates how to calculate the probability of actually having the disease given a positive test result, considering the test's accuracy and the disease's prevalence.

 **The Setup:**